DiddiLeija/text_formatter/docs/modules/module_justify.rst

    A simple function to justify strings.
 It uses ``text_formatter.check.checkString()`` [#f1]_ for testing ``s``.

    .. warning::

-      This function needs a larger development, so the actual documentation could be incomplete.
-See <http://github.com/DiddiLeija/text_formatter/issues/1>
+      Even when this documentation is telling that ``justify()`` returns the adjusted string, at this moment it only returns an unmodified
-      for more information.
+      ``s``.
+This function needs a larger development, so the actual documentation is not stable at all.
+See http://github.com/DiddiLeija/text_formatter/issues/1 for more information.

 .. rubric:: Footnotes